Must-see events in Devon 2019 & 2020 – regattas | shows | festivals

 Find out more about the festival programme and children’s festival activities on the website.

-The free Britain’s Ocean City Blues n Jazz Festival will follow The Rolex Fastnet race finish in Plymouth in August.
-The event will take place in the Barbican area, rounding off a week of sailing celebrations.
+The free Britain’s Ocean City Blues n Jazz Festival takes place in Plymouth in August.
+The event will take place in the Barbican area.

 More details will be available on the Visit Plymouth website as the event approaches.